History of Tyre, Lebanon: Independent Phoenician period (1200–868 BC)

 There is very little archaeological data from Tyre during this period of Iron Age II and thus it is not known how it imposed its hegemony on others.
 However, it is widely assumed that it relied on trade as well as cultural exchange, rather than on military conquest.
 Most prominently, Tyre has been credited for spreading its alphabet and a Vigesimal numerical system.

 A decisive factor in this global rise were apparently the extraordinary skills by Tyrian scholars in astronomy to navigate their ships.
-And as the space on the island city was limited, the inhabitants constructed multi-storey buildings.
+As the space on the island city was limited, the inhabitants constructed multi-storey buildings.
 They thus acquired a reputation for being great masons and engineers, also in metalworks and especially in shipbuilding.

-Written tradition has largely credited one individual with the strong growth of Tyre's prosperity from the 10th century BCE onwards: Hiram I, who succeeded his father Abibaal in 969 BCE.
+Written tradition has largely credited one individual with the strong growth of Tyre's prosperity from the 10th century BC onwards: Hiram I, who succeeded his father Abibaal in 969 BC.
 More than a millennium later, Flavius Josephus recorded the legend that Hiram expanded the urban territory by projects connecting two islands or Reefs to form a single island on which he had temples erected for Melqart, Astarte, and Ba'al Shamem.

-Beyond the borders of his kingdom, Hiram evidently forged close relations with the Hebrew kings David and Solomon.
-Reportedly, he sent cedar wood and skilled workers for the construction of the great Temple in Jerusalem.
+Hiram I of Tyre established Tyre's naval supremacy, monopolizing sea transport and exerting control over the Phoenician coastline, including rival cities like Byblos and Sidon.
+Hiram evidently forged close relations with the Hebrew kings David and Solomon.
+Reportedly, he sent cedar wood and skilled workers for the construction of the Temple in Jerusalem.
+In exchange, Israel provided Tyre with silver, agricultural goods, and access to trade routes in Syria, Mesopotamia, and Arabia's interior.
+As per biblical accounts, Hiram and Solomon jointly planned a Red Sea commercial venture.
+Phoenician-manned ships were scheduled to annually sail from Ezion-Geber near Elath to Ophir on the Red Sea coast—possibly present-day Sudan or Somalia—to acquire gold, silver, ivory, and precious stones.
 Imports from Cyprus played an important part in this period.